bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 .. note::
     This glyph is unlike most other glyphs.
-Instead of accepting a one dimensional list or array of scalar values, it accepts a "list of lists".
+Instead of accepting a one dimensional list or array of scalar values, it accepts a "list of lists" for x and y positions of each line, parameters xs and ys. multi_line also expects a scalar value or a list of scalers per each line for parameters such as color, alpha, linewidth, etc. Similarily, a ColumnDataSource may be used consisting of a "list of lists" and a lists of scalars where the length of the list of scalars and length of lists must match.

 Missing Points
 ''''''''''''''